What is a Deauthentication Attack and How to Prevent It?

 Importance of Understanding This Threat

-It’s critical to comprehend the risk of de-authentication attacks because:
+It’s critical to comprehend the risk of deauthentication attacks because:

 1. Network Security: Aids in protecting wireless networks against interference and unwanted access.